-43 safety staff work full-time on and exclusively on MCSAP activities.
-The three managers provide administration of Oregon's Motor Carrier Safety Action Plan (100%) The Compliance Specialists perform compliance reviews, motor vehicle inspections, educational presentation and training and safety audits (100%).
-The Office Specialist and Administrative Specialist provide support to the compliance specialists and managers (100%).
+43 Safety staff work full-time on MCSAP activities.
+In addition to the Safety staff, 75 Motor Carrier Enforcement Officers each perform 120 inspections annually.
+Nine positions will provide support for data collection, financial and Clerical support, and supervision.
 Six Compliance Specialist were added to the program to do Safety Audits.
 The division utilized IIJA funding to create an ITD Program Manager.
 The manager will oversee the PPTLD and work with divisional Program Managers to assist them in their pursuits of grants that support the ITD goals.